What is Life Insurance in New Zealand?

 Ways to Save on Life Insurance

-• Buy While Young: Premiums at age 30 can be half those at age 40 for the same coverage.
+- Buy While Young: Premiums at younger ages tend to be lower than at older ages for the same coverage.
 Lock in low rates early.

-• Compare Regularly: Premiums vary significantly between insurers.
-Switching can save 20-40% for equivalent coverage.
+- Compare Regularly: Premiums vary significantly between insurers.
+Switching can deliver meaningful savings for equivalent coverage.

-• Bundle Policies: Combining life, trauma, and income protection with one insurer often provides 5-15% discounts.
+- Bundle Policies: Combining life, trauma, and income protection with one insurer may attract a discount — confirm with the insurer.

-• Choose Longer Waiting Periods: For income protection, selecting 90-day vs 14-day waiting periods can reduce premiums by 30-40%.
+- Choose Longer Waiting Periods: For income protection, selecting a longer waiting period generally reduces premiums.

 Frequently Asked Questions